 - The animated Punky Brewster episode "Be My Glomley" has Glomer emitting a glomley love call for Valentine's Day.
 It is answered by a female glomley named Glomine.
 With some tooling around and the magic of two glomleys, Glomer perhaps has found his way back to Chaundoon.
 But when the hot-air balloon basket Punky is in collapses and leaves her dangling from the side, Glomer sends Glomine back to Chaundoon so he can rescue Punky.

-- Once famous as the greatest lover in film, Rudolf Valentino.
+- Once famous as the greatest lover in film, Rudolph Valentino.